milakk88/1/README.md

-​# 💻 Windows Tailscale Remote Desktop 🚀
+# ​💻 Windows Tailscale Remote Desktop 🚀
-​This repository serves as a step-by-step guide on how to set up a Tailscale Remote Desktop (RD) using GitHub Actions.
+This repository serves as a step-by-step guide on how to set up a Tailscale Remote Desktop (RD) using GitHub Actions.

 # ​🛠️ Steps on How to Deploy
 ​Follow these simple steps to get your Windows Tailscale RD running: